Markov trace on Funar algebra

 Set $K_\infty=\lim K_n$ (in contrary to the case of Hecke or BMW algebras, the morphisms $K_n\to K_{n+1}$ induced by the standard embeddings $B_n\subset B_{n+1}$ are not injective in general).
 We say that $t:K_\infty\otimes k[u,v]\to M$ is a {\it Markov trace} on $K_\infty$ if $M$ is a $k[u,v]$-module and $t$ is a morphism of $k[u,v]$-modules such that $t(xy)=t(yx)$, $t(xs_n)=ut(x)$, $t(xs_n^{-1})=vt(x)$, $x,y\in K_n$, $n=1,2,\dots$.

 It is claimed in [\refFunar] and [\refBF] that a nontrivial Markov trace is constructed on $K_n$.
 About 2004--2005 I indicated a gap in the proof of its well-definedness (see Remark \remFunarErr\ below).
 As it is explained in [\refCM], the gap was really serious: formally, the main result of [\refFunar] is wrong in the form it is stated.
-However, we show in this paper that the main idea in [\refBF, \refFunar] is correct: to construct a Markov trace on $K_n$, it suffices to check a finite number of identities though the number of them is much bigger than in [\refBF, \refFunar].
+However, we show in this paper that the main idea in [\refBF, \refFunar] is correct: to construct a Markov trace on $K_n$, it suffices to check a finite number of identities though the number of them is much bigger than in [\refBF, \refFunar] and the algorithm of computation is much more complicated.
 Theoretically, this approach allows to compute the universal Markov trace on $K_\infty$, i.~e., the projection of $K_\infty(\alpha,\beta;\Z[\alpha,\beta,u,v])$ onto its quotient by the submodule $\bar R$ generated by